fsadock/PhotoMosaicApp/README.md

 # PhotoMosaicApp

-This is a java application that transforms an image in a puzzle created with many other small images(tiles).
+This is a java application that transforms a black and white image in a puzzle created with many other small black and white images(tiles).
 The application expects four arguments in the following order:

 Example: